 Touch Up Paint

 Bare patches in the paint on the house can increase buyer concerns about dry rot and other problems.
 Touching up bare patches on the siding can reduce these concerns.
 To do this, sand down bare areas, wipe away the saw dust, then use touch up paint to cover the bare patches.
 If paint looks worn or faded, consider repainting the exterior to give it a fresh, updated look.
+For those looking to improve curb appeal on a budget, painting is a high ROI and relatively low cost activity to consider.

 Make the Lawn Healthy